AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ## Quick Start

-To create a Funnel chart, use the {api:anychart#funnel}anychart.funnel(){api} chart constructor.
+To create a Funnel Chart, use the {api:anychart#funnel}anychart.funnel(){api} chart constructor.
 If you pass the data to this chart constructor, it will create a Funnel series.
 Another way to create the Funnel Chart is to call the {api:anychart.charts.Funnel}funnel(){api} method.
-Funnel charts does not have series due to its specific, like Pie or Pyramid charts.
+Funnel Charts are single-series, like Pie or Pyramid Charts.

-The following sample demonstrates how a basic Funnel chart is created:
+The following sample demonstrates how a basic Funnel Chart is created:

 ```
 var data = [